springboardmentor66871h/Environ_Scan_Project/README.md

 The system successfully delivers meaningful insights through:

-Accurate prediction of pollution sources with confidence scores Identification of pollution hotspots and high-risk zones Detection of anomalies and critical pollution events Visualization of temporal and spatial pollution trends Comparative analysis across multiple cities
+-Accurate prediction of pollution sources with confidence scores -Identification of pollution hotspots and high-risk zones -Detection of anomalies and critical pollution events -Visualization of temporal and spatial pollution trends -Comparative analysis across multiple cities

 Key outputs include interactive charts, geospatial maps, anomaly reports, and downloadable summaries, making the system suitable for both analysis and decision-making.

 **Limitations**

-Pollution source labels are simulated using rule-based logic due to lack of ground truth data Model performance depends on the quality and assumptions of the dataset Limited real-time integration; analysis is primarily based on static or uploaded datasets Complex environmental interactions may not be fully captured by current models
+-Pollution source labels are simulated using rule-based logic due to lack of ground truth data -Model performance depends on the quality and assumptions of the dataset -Limited real-time integration; analysis is primarily based on static or uploaded datasets -Complex environmental interactions may not be fully captured by current models

 These limitations highlight opportunities for further improvement and real-world validation.